There are two ways for pension providers to transfer a pension: electronically (fast) or manually (slow).

 What can I do to speed up my transfer?

 The only way that the paper providers are going to start using safe electronic transfers is if you complain to them directly.
-It’s your money, you have the power as a policyholder to challenge their behaviour.
-There are a few ways you can do that:
+It’s your money, and you have the power as a policyholder to challenge their behaviour.

 - Tell your former employer who put you in the scheme that you are now trapped in a paper transfer quagmire and it’s a nightmare to leave

 - Expose the problem!
-Tell all your former and current colleagues that they are also trapped in a scheme it will cost them months of precious time and money to try and leave – get them to write letters and tweet too.
+Tell all your former and current colleagues that they’re also trapped in a scheme that could cost them months of precious time and money to try and leave – get them to write letters and tweet too.